 The Asbestos Hazard Emergency Response Act (AHERA) requires our school to notify school employees and parents of the presence and status of Asbestos Containing Materials (ACM) in our school buildings.
 The law further requires an Asbestos Management Plan based upon the findings of the initial inspection completed in 1988.
 Re-inspections have been done every three years since the initial inspection.
 In 2010, a school-wide renovation project removed nearly all ACM from the school.
 A single sink with ACM insulation was identified in the 2013 re-inspection.
 Periodic surveillance is performed every six (6) months to ensure this material remains in good condition.
 The most recent periodic surveillance was done in June 2019, and the next will take place in December 2019.
 A copy of the Asbestos Management Plan, on file in the Administrative Office, is available for your review during regular school hours.

-The Hawaii State Department of Education (HIDOE) does not discriminate on the basis of race, sex, age, color, national origin, religion, or disability.
-This requirement extends to all of HIDOE’s programs and activities, including employment and admissions as applicable.
+The Hawaii State Department of Education (HIDOE) does not discriminate on the basis of race, color, national origin, ancestry, sex, gender identity, gender expression, sexual orientation, age, disability and religion.
+To see the full statement, click here.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that gives parents certain protections with regard to their children’s education records, such as report cards, transcripts, disciplinary records, contact and family information, and class schedules.
 As a parent, you have the right to review your child’s education records and to request changes under limited circumstances.
 Click here to learn more.